ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 - Change `endTime` from 40 to 5.
 - Change the linear solver for **T** equation to `PBiCG` with `DILU` as its preconditioner.
-- Change the solver's absolute tolerance to `1e-10` and remove the `maxIter` entry.
+- Change the solver's absolute tolerance to `1e-10` and remove (or comment out) the `maxIter` entry.
 - Change the diffusivity coefficient in `constant/transportProperties` from 0.01 to **0.1**.
 - Make sure U = (0.03 0 0) is set as initial conditions for the velocity.